Find out about online courses for gifted students in Tasmanian Government schools

 Did you know?

-- Some Gifted Online courses provide significant extension in one area of the Australian Curriculum.
+- Courses provide significant extension in one or more areas of the curriculum.

-- Many of the Gifted Online courses develop students’ skills in areas that are described in the General Capabilities of the Australian Curriculum.
-These include Critical and Creative thinking, Literacy, Numeracy and ICT.
+- Activities help students develop skills in the General Capabilities of the Australian Curriculum.
+These include Critical and Creative Thinking, Literacy, Numeracy and ICT.

 How do the courses work?

-- Students are also able to access their online classroom from home or wherever internet access is available.
+- Students can also do their course from home or wherever the internet is available.

 Where can I get more information?

-- If you think that your child needs extra extension in a curriculum area, discuss this with your classroom teacher and explore the different options.
+- If your child needs extra extension in a curriculum area, discuss this with your child’s teacher.

 - You can also read about other supports for Gifted students in Tasmanian Government Schools